 - Safe Hands community

 Safe Hands is a free online community featuring first aid support and advice.
 A range of benefits are available for Safe Hands members, which all help to keep your first aid skills fresh including: first aid tips, legislation updates, videos of key first aid techniques, monthly newsletter, first aid myths, quizzes and more.

 While you can’t attend face to face training, you can still keep your skills updated using our online first aid annual update course.
 While this course does not result in obtaining a formal certificate, it will provide you with a record of learning and help you to refresh your existing first aid knowledge.

 If you're keen on doing some training that builds on some of the advice we've given in this blog, check out our virtual mental wellbeing and resilience courses.

 - First aid apps

 With our British Red Cross apps, you’re only two taps away from learning how to help someone in a first aid emergency.
-Our free and apps for Apple and Android devices can help you prepare for your course, and help you keep your skills fresh in your mind (and your pocket) afterwards.
+Our free first aid and baby and child first aid apps for Apple and Android devices can help you prepare for your course, and help you keep your skills fresh in your mind (and your pocket) afterwards.

 5. Be kind

 If you can, support others around you.
 This could simply be checking in on neighbours – in a safe way - over the phone or putting a ‘kindness’ slip under their door.